fastplotlib/fastplotlib/docs/source/imgui/guide.rst

 Writing imgui elements
 ----------------------

 fastplotlib does not wrap imgui, you call ``imgui_bundle`` directly, so any imgui element can be used.
+The :doc:`imgui element reference </imgui/reference/index>` documents each element as it exists in ``imgui_bundle``, with its signature, its arguments, its flags, and an example of what it looks like.

-See the "GUIs" section of the examples gallery for complete examples.
+The ImGUI section of the examples gallery has complete examples.